Tips On Moving to Houston, TX: Relocation Guide

 • With a population of 2.31 million, Houston is the 4th most populous city in the United States.

-• As the 55th most expensive US city, Houston has a fairly high cost of living but is still affordable compared to other large cities.
+• Houston has a fairly low cost of living.
+It’s quite affordable compared to other large cities.

 Before we get too deep into the finer details, get a feel for the city with this video drone tour.